 Questions and Answers

 1. How many residents will live at Ranson Ridge?
-We can accommodate up to 70 assisted living residents and up to 30 memory care residents.
+We typically have 60 assisted living residents and 20 memory care residents.
 We are small enough not to get lost and big enough to find plenty of friends.

 3. Can I cook in my apartment?
 No. Assisted living communities generally do not offer true kitchens.
 You may bring a refrigerator and a microwave if you like.
 Three DELICIOUS meals and snacks are provided daily and are included in the cost of your rent.
 Our residents and families rave about our food.
 Let us do the cooking, cleaning, and the laundry for you!

 4. Do I bring my own furniture?
 You can bring your own furniture and decorate the way you like.
 If you prefer, we can provide furniture for a monthly rental charge.
 Furniture in our memory care, The Lodge, is available at no cost.

 5. Do you have activities?
 Yes, absolutely.
 Socialization is so important to keep us active, alert, and healthy.
 You will have your choice of a variety of activities each day.